Life As a Metal and Plastic Patternmaker

 - Pattern Chart Writer

 - Foundry Patternmaker

-There were about 3,400 jobs for Metal and Plastic Patternmaker in 2016 (in the United States).
+In 2016, there was an estimated number of 3,400 jobs in the United States for Metal and Plastic Patternmaker.
 There is little to no growth in job opportunities for Metal and Plastic Patternmaker.
 There will be an estimated 300 positions for Metal & Plastic Patternmaker per year.

 The states with the most job growth for Metal & Plastic Patternmaker are Florida, Nebraska, and Oregon.
 Watch out if you plan on working in Minnesota, North Carolina, or Kansas.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Metal & Plastic Patternmaker ranges between $28,890 and $67,250.

 Metal and Plastic Patternmakers who work in Kansas, Oregon, or Indiana, make the highest salaries.

 How much do Metal and Plastic Patternmakers make in each U.S. state?